ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ### Resync tries to create objects which already exist

-- Check that you implement `Retrieve` method for the descriptor of the created objects duplicat
+Checklist:

--  `Retrieve` method returns an error:
+- You implement the `Retrieve` method for the descriptor of the created objects duplicates, or the method returns an error:
 ```
  ERRO[0005] failed to retrieve values, refresh for the descriptor will be skipped  descriptor=mock-interface loc="kvscheduler/refresh.go(104)" logger=kvscheduler
 ```